- What is the Secular Therapy Project?

 As a client, will my information be confidential?

-If you are using our system to find a therapist, we will only need an email and zip code from you so that our system can communicate with you and help you search.
+If you are using our system to find a therapist, we will only need an email, country, and postal code from you so that our system can communicate with you and help you search.
 You can reveal as much or as little as you like in your communications with a prospective therapist.

 How do I know a therapist is qualified to help me?